progirep/optic/README.md

 Running the reverse MD5-hashing case study
 ------------------------------------------
+The very first step is to compile minisat and picosat.
+This can be done with the following commands:

+    cd lib/minisat/simp; MROOT=$PWD/.. make; cd ../../..
+    cd lib/picosat-965; ./configure.sh; make; cd ../..

-The first step is the generation of the benchmarks.
-This can be done with the following command:
+The next step is the generation of the benchmarks.
+This can be done with the following command (for target hash values in 0...3):

-    cd casestudies/reversehashing; ./compileAll.sh; cd ../..
+    cd casestudies/reversehashing; ./compileAll.sh NUMBER; cd ../..

 The benchmark results can then be computed as follows:

     cd casestudies/reversehashing; make -j<number of processor cores>; cd ../..

-This will generate the plot file `casestudies/reversehashing/summary.pdf` with the cactus plot.
+Generating the benchmarks and running "make" needs to be repeated 4 times for different hash value outputs.

+After the process is complete, the plot file `casestudies/reversehashing/summary.pdf` will contain performance graphs for all four solvers.
+Note that when not repeating the process 4 times for different hash values, the computation times for the other runs will be assumed to be 1800 seconds (which is the timeout).